 I was despising all of it.
 But here’s the thing…

-Holding space, where all our small actions and tiny steps feel a lot like twiddling our thumbs in a waiting room …just waiting for someone to walk through the doors with good news, or at least an update to give us hope for what we cannot see but know in our souls to be true, is no small thing.
+Holding space, where all our small actions and tiny steps feel a lot like twiddling our thumbs in a waiting room …just praying for someone to walk through the doors with good news, or at least an update to give us hope for what we cannot see but know in our souls to be true, is no small thing.

 Even when we go on tangents.